brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-17-entrepreneur-interview-series-a-sit-down-with-screenius-genius-co-founder-seth-cohen.md

----
-layout: post
-title: Entrepreneur Interview Series - A Sit-Down with Screenius genius co-founder Seth Cohen
+# Entrepreneur Interview Series - A Sit-Down with Screenius genius co-founder Seth Cohen
----

 <a href="http://screenius.com/">Screenius</a> may sound like the ominous description of an evil-genius iPad app hell-bent on world domination -- but it's far less maleficent than that.
 Screenius is a newly-launched iPad <a href="http://screenius.com/screenius/">app</a> that is joining the ranks of Angry Birds, Doodle Jump and Pocket God.